naglaa77/Learn-next-js-15/README.md

 Hydration failed because the server rendered HTML didn't match the client.

 *But wait… you haven't even written any code yet!
-What’s going on?
+What's going on?

-Well, the real problem isn’t your code.
+Well, the real problem isn't your code.
 It's usually caused by a browser extension — things like ColorZilla, Grammarly, or even a password manager.

 These extensions can inject extra attributes into your page before React has a chance to load.